TristanDao/Predictive-Analysis-of-Bank-Deposits/README.md

 5. **How can the bank increase the proportion of customers who register for long-term deposits?**

-6. **How can machine learning models be used to predict customer behavior and improve the targeting of marketing campaigns?**
+6. **Which machine learning models can be used to predict customer behavior and improve the targeting of marketing campaigns?**

 ## Result